-A few hours later she said, "Don't you think we should fill the block with cement?"
+A few hours later she said, "Don't you think we should fill the blocks with cement?"

-"No," I replied, "but how about it if we just fill the corners and a center unit."
+"No," I replied, "but how about we just fill the corners and a center unit."

 "OK," she responded.
 A few days later, after all the blocks were in place and we were admiring our work she stated, "Don't you think we should fill all the holes, we're going to be mixing cement anyway and it wouldn't be that much trouble.
 And it will be stronger."
 I looked in your direction (I assume heaven is upwards) hoping you would come to my rescue – alas, you didn't come.

-Sometime before we started to filling the blocks, she said, "You know it would be nice if the roof were made high enough for us to walk-in."
+Sometime before we started to fill the blocks, she said, "You know it would be nice if the roof were made high enough for us to walk-in."

 "Why?"
 I replied, "It's just a shelter for the goats."

 She asked, "Will this be strong enough?"
 I told her that if the roof came off, the plate we bolt down will still be there.
 I told her I believe that if we attached the bolt to a crane with chains, the crane would be able to lift the slab, blocks and all.
-She accept that, I thought.
-So I set the anchors in place.
+She accepted that, I thought.
+So, I set the anchors in place.

 As I started to put the boards in place, she asked me, "I thought you said you were going to use the bigger anchors at the ends.
 How come you didn't use any on the rear or front boards?"
 It was a mute question because the anchors had already been cemented in place.